Back to Portfolio

 Metric Trigger Action

-Customer #3 announcement Contract signed Positive - re-evaluate
+Customer #3 announcement Contract signed Positive -- re-evaluate entry

 Net Debt/EBITDA Exceeds 4.0x Concern